ifelipebj/PrometheeTools/README.md

 - `Preference Threshold` is the preference threshold for the criterion.
 - `Objective` specifies whether the criterion's objective is to maximize ("max") or minimize ("min").
-- `Weight` represents the weight of the criterion in the analysis.The sum of the weights of all the criteria must be equal to 1.
+- `Weight` represents the weight of the criterion in the analysis.The sum of the weights of all criteria must be equal to 1.

 The preference and indifference thresholds depend on the type of function selected.
 The preference threshold is non-zero for alL functions except for